 Whether or not you have or intend to have kids, it’s important to look for property in neighborhoods with top-rated schools.
 The close-in neighborhoods of Portland have great schools but the outer neighborhoods find schools that are struggling.
 The suburbs of Portland have some of the highest-rated school districts in the State and most of the private schools.

 - Enjoy Living in a Tight-Knit Community

 Cities often provide a much broader range of housing options than most suburbs.
 City residents can live in apartments, condos, family homes, townhouses, and more.
 There’s also a much higher number of renters in cities than there are in suburban areas.
-This means that both units and neighborhoods tend to have higher turnover rates, and that residents have much less opportunity to forge long-lasting bonds and establish a strong sense of community.
+This means that both units and neighborhoods tend to have higher turnover rates and that residents have much less opportunity to forge long-lasting bonds and establish a strong sense of community.
 This is hardly the case in the suburbs.
-Historically, suburban children have the chance grow up together given that many suburban homeowners retain their properties throughout most or all of their lifetimes.
+Historically, suburban children have the chance to grow up together given that many suburban homeowners retain their properties throughout most or all of their lifetimes.

 - Take an Active Role in Community and Government

-If you love democracy and want to start taking a more active role in the development and maintenance of your community, the suburbs are probably perfect for you.
+If you love democracy and want to start taking a more active role in the development and maintenance of your community and schools, the suburbs are probably perfect for you.
 With fewer people living in the region, it’s much easier for residents to assume roles within local government, and to voice their opinions and be heard.
 This benefit additionally gives property owners a greater ability to take part in decision-making processes for issues that could positively or negatively impact their property values.